Some posts contain compensated links. Please read this disclaimer for more info.

 The quickest way to drive is along the A1 motorway.
-The motorway starts with the toll both at Lucko, and you exit at Dugopolje, about 12km north of Split.
+The motorway starts with the toll booth at Lučko, and you exit at Dugopolje, about 12km north of Split.
 There can be lengthy queues at these toll booths in season.
 It is about a 15-minutes drive from there to the centre of both cities.
 Driving time is about 3.5 hours, depending on the traffic.

 Croatia operates a toll system.
 The cost of using this motorway section is 200 kuna in the summer, 181 in the winter for cars.

 You can keep in touch with the latest traffic reports, meanwhile, by checking the English-language service offered by HAK.

 IMPORTANT – While the motorway has brought much better journey times, it is susceptible to the weather, especially the famous bura wind.
-When the northern wind is in full flow, the section by Sveti Rok tunnel is closed and a diversion in place.
+When the northern wind is in full flow, the section by the Sveti Rok tunnel gets closed and a diversion in place.
 This will add an extra hour at least to your travel time, although the views are great.
-You will rejoin the motorway near Zadar, about 140km from Split.
+You will most likely rejoin the motorway near Zadar, about 140km from Split.